 Our first team of 12 keen volunteers had basic skills, using hand loppers and hand saws to open the track wider.

 - Our skill: we have trained chainsaw operators, chemical handlers, traffic managers, first aiders, maintenance skills and team leaders.

 - Our numbers: we have a majority of club members involved in volunteer activities, including duties for the kids.

 - Tools: we have a comprehensive arsenal of tools; chain saws, loppers, pruners, hand saws, glyphosate spray and injection pumps and lots of PPE.

 - Our Range: Mount Remarkable National Park, Dutchman’s Stern Conservation Park, Innes National Park, Cleland Wildlife Park.

 - What do we do: Fire track and walking trail clearing, Box Thorn, Wheel Cactus and other noxious weed control, general building maintenance, deep cleaning of accommodation buildings, sign maintenance and other general duties.

-Our 18 year relationship has grown to become a backbone of activity for the club, introduced many club members, their families and even overseas visitors to parts of the Parks not easily accessed and given us many fantastic experiences.
+Our over 20 year relationship has grown to become a backbone of activity for the club, introduced many club members, their families and even overseas visitors to parts of the Parks not easily accessed and given us many fantastic experiences.